acidanthera/VoodooPS2/README.md

 PrefPane:

-- Maybe test it and see if it works
+- Maybe test it and see if it works (it works, but there is a lot of options that don't make sense for Probook users)

-- Also, it would be nice if preferences would stick across reboots...
+- Also, it would be nice if preferences would stick across reboots... (this works via synapticsconfigload, but needs work)

 ### Original Credits